Nuneaton Town have handed former England international Gary Charles his first managerial role.

 He went on to play for Derby County and Aston Villa, where he won the League Cup, as well as Benfica and then West Ham.

-Charles has been director of at the University of Nottinghamand and spent five months as assistant manager at Lincoln.
+Charles has been director of football at the University of Nottinghamand and spent five months as assistant manager at Lincoln.

 He has also worked in player recruitment for Roy Keane at Sunderland and Ipswich as well as for Sean Dyche at Burnley.